yujiri8/yujiri.xyz/sanemark.md

 ## What's Sanemark gonna do about it?

-Be a better spec that actually makes sense and is worth using.
+Be a better spec that actually makes sense and is worth implementing.

 Not all details are hammered out yet.
 The spec will be finalized after some feedback and pondering.
 See [Open questions](#open-questions-todo).